Often overlooked, the Fylde Coast is a diverse stretch of coastline in the North West of England.

 North of Blackpool is the delightful little seaside town of Cleveleys.

-Thinking about it, if I was taking a holiday on the Fylde coast, I’d stay in Cleveleys, then use the tram system to pop in and out of the surrounding towns.
+If I were taking a holiday on the Fylde coast, I’d stay in Cleveleys and then use the tram system for popping in and out of the surrounding towns.

-The beach looks very clean, we didn’t venture down there in the wheelchair… I do like “The Shell” which is visible at low tide.
+The beach looks very clean.
+We didn’t venture down there in the wheelchair.
+I like “The Shell”, which is visible at low tide.

 There’s an accessible toilet at the cafe, and it’s a great place to sit and take in the views across the bay into the Lake District.

-Whenever we’re in the area, we’ll definitely be returning to Cleveleys.
+Whenever we’re in the area, we’ll be returning to Cleveleys.

 Website: Visit Cleveleys